humzak711/humzak711/README.md

-I have knowledge in Python, Rust, HTML/CSS and SQL
+backend Web developer - knowledgable in Python, Go, and Rust